NREL/ResStock.github.io/docs/resources/how-to-guides/Housing_Stock_Excel_Questions.md

 2. How does site energy change before and after the upgrade has been applied by housing vintage?
 3. Do natural gas energy bills change before and after the upgrade has been applied by housing vintage?

 For the emissions impact, ResStock runs a number of different emissions scenarios.In this example, we want to look at all of the energy fuels together, and are interested in a mid renewable energy cost over 15 years.
-These qualifications point us to out.emissions.all_fuels.lrmer_mid_re_cost_15.co2e_kg, but this is the total emissions.
+These qualifications point us to **out.emissions.all_fuels.lrmer_mid_re_cost_15.co2e_kg**, but this is the total emissions.
 We want to know what the difference is between the baseline housing and the upgraded housing.
-Looking back at the CO_upgrade02_metadata_and_annual_results file, search for “emissions” in the column titles until you find out.emissions_reduction.all_fuels.lrmer_mid_re_cost_15.co2e_kg which is specifically the difference between the baseline housing and the upgraded housing.
+Looking back at the CO_upgrade02_metadata_and_annual_results file, search for emissions in the column titles until you find **out.emissions_reduction.all_fuels.lrmer_mid_re_cost_15**.co2e_kg which is specifically the difference between the baseline housing and the upgraded housing.
 This is the column we’ll use.

 For the site energy question, looking through the data dictionary shows two options, one that subtracts power produced by PV or generators, and one that is just total site energy.
-Let’s look at the total site energy, which would be out.site_energy.total.energy_consumption.kwh.
+Let’s look at the total site energy, which would be **out.site_energy.total.energy_consumption.kwh**.
 Again, this is just the total amount, not the impact from the upgrade.
-Going back to the results file and searching for “out.site_energy” you eventually find a column titled out.site_energy_net.energy_consumption.kwh.savings, which is what we want for this example.
+Going back to the results file and searching for “out.site_energy” you eventually find a column titled **out.site_energy_net.energy_consumption.kwh.savings**, which is what we want for this example.

-Then, for the natural gas bills on the data dictionary, we have one option out.bills.nautral_gas.usd, but we want to know the savings, not just the total bills.
+Then, for the natural gas bills on the data dictionary, we have one option **out.bills.nautral_gas.usd**, but we want to know the savings, not just the total bills.
 Look back at the CO_upgrade02_metadata_and_annual_results file, and search for “out.bills.natural_gas”.
-There are actually two listings, one is out.bills.natural_gas, and the other is out.bills.natural_gas.usd.savings, which is what we actually want.
-Therefore, let’s use the out.bills.natural_gas.usd.savings.
+There are actually two listings, one is **out.bills.natural_gas**, and the other is **out.bills.natural_gas.usd.savings**, which is what we actually want.
+Therefore, let’s use the **out.bills.natural_gas.usd.savings**.
 We’ll use Excel and PivotTable to answer the questions about the upgrade information too.
-As a first step, insert a new PivotTable following the same steps as the baseline housing.
+As a first step, insert a new <ins>PivotTable</ins> following the same steps as the baseline housing.

 ![](../../../assets/images/newpivot.png)

-The blank PivotTable will look like this.
+The blank <ins>PivotTable</ins> will look like this.

 ![](../../../assets/images/blankpivot.png)

 The ResStock columns are on the right, and we will start to pull the fields into the four boxes on the bottom to begin the analysis.

 We want to look at the three questions by Single-Family Detached homes only, so let’s start with that first filter.
-In the fields table, click and drag in.geometry_building_type_recs into the Filters box.
+In the fields table, click and drag **in.geometry_building_type_recs** into the <ins>Filters</ins> box.
 Then, where it says (All), we need to only select Single-Family Detached.

 ![](../../../assets/images/onlysfd.png)

-The models that have been upgraded, or homes that were eligible to receive the cold-climate heat pump with the electric backup, can be identified by the “applicability” column.
-Drag applicability from the list of fields to the Filters box, like we did with in.geometry_building_type_recs, and from the down arrow next to the it, choose True.
+The models that have been upgraded, or homes that were eligible to receive the cold-climate heat pump with the electric backup, can be identified by the **applicability** column.
+Drag applicability from the list of fields to the <ins>Filters</ins> box, like we did with **in.geometry_building_type_recs**, and from the down arrow next to the it, choose True.
 The table now looks like this.

 ![](../../../assets/images/applicability.png)

 When describing the housing segment, it may be useful to exclude vacant units, or separate them into their own subsegment, as they have very low energy usage and may skew the average values.
 Vacant homes only have energy consumption from baseloads, like refrigerators and freezers, and some heating loads to prevent frozen pipes.
 For this example, we will exclude vacant homes.
-Looking back at the data_dictionary.tsv, we see that line 173 has a field called in.vacancy_status that describes if there are occupants in the home or not.
-Go back to the PivotTable, and drag in.vacancy_status to the Filters box just like we did for the other two filters, and choose Occupied.
+Looking back at the data_dictionary.tsv, we see that line 173 has a field called **in.vacancy_status** that describes if there are occupants in the home or not.
+Go back to the <ins>PivotTable</ins>, and drag **in.vacancy_status** to the Filters box just like we did for the other two filters, and choose Occupied.
 All three filters together now look like this.

 ![](../../../assets/images/occupied.png)

 Now that all of our filters have been applied, we can start looking at the emissions, site energy, and natural gas bills by vintage.
-Drag in.vintage to the Rows box to get started.
+Drag **in.vintage** to the Rows box to get started.

 Now, for emissions.
-Drag out.emissions_reduction.all_fuels.lrmer_mid_re_cost_15.co2e_kg to the Values box.
+Drag **out.emissions_reduction.all_fuels.lrmer_mid_re_cost_15.co2e_kg** to the Values box.
 Initially the value shows a count, but we want to know the sum.
-Choose the down arrow next to the column name and click Value Field Settings.
-Choose Sum instead of Count.
+Choose the down arrow next to the column name and click <ins>Value Field Settings</ins>.
+Choose <ins>Sum</ins> instead of Count.

 ![](../../../assets/images/sumnotcount.png)